nappex/nappex.github.io/content/articles/Hardware/acer_V5_431.md

 There are several ways how could be done.

-*1. Install from regular installation of windows after I* [switch legacy to UEFI succesfully](#switch-bios-from-legacy-mode-back-to-uefi-acer-aspire-v5-431) This way was for me succesfull.
+1. *Install from regular installation of windows after I* [switch legacy to UEFI succesfully](#switch-bios-from-legacy-mode-back-to-uefi-acer-aspire-v5-431) This way was for me succesfull.
 When I updated the BIOS to the latest available version, the buttons *F2* and *F12* started work by expected way.

-*2. Windows recovery USB*
+2. *Windows recovery USB*
 I was trying to install with command line which is accesible from windows recovery USB.
 Recovery USB was able to boot even if legacy mode was set.
 When you are in command line you have to find where your USB is connected.
 I mean if